cypnk/Bare/README.md

 }
 ```
 As above, remember to escape forward slashes.

-Bare is multi-site capable.
-If you want to host different posts for
-different domains, publish your posts in */posts/example.com/* following
-the above format after adding yout domain to the whitelist.

 Bare supports caching of formatted posts.
 Simply enable write
 permissions to the cache directory.
 On \*nix systems: